spaceshelter/orbitar/docs/api/oauth2.md

 - `grants` (string): The type of grants allowed for the client.
 - `userId` (number): The user ID of the client's owner.
 - `author` (`UserInfo`): Information about the user who owns the client.
-- `isAuthorized` (boolean, optional): Indicates whether the client is authorized.
-- `isMy` (boolean, optional): Indicates whether the client belongs to the authenticated user.

 ### OAuth2Token
 Represents an OAuth2 token with the following properties: